amrit-eu/Argo-Toolbox/README.md

 ---

-## Quick start
+## 🚀 Quick start

-If you have already docker and git configured on your local machine you can just follows theses steps :
+If you already have Docker and Git configured on your local machine, you can just follow these steps:
 - clone this git repository :
     ```bash
     git clone https://github.com/amrit-eu/Argo-Toolbox.git